neetsaki/neetsaki.github.io/README.md

 # Welcome to a fantastic land
-### where cultivate software knowledges and a 'usaki' revering truth
+### where cultivate software knowledges and a wandering rabbit revering truth

 ## Introduction:
 This blog is used to record learning history of Quantum calculation & new programming languages.